Clinical Evaluation Overview

 We’ve heard hundreds of top officials and QA/RA regulatory managers speak about the revised MEDDEV 2.7/1 Rev 4 and the introduction of the new MDR and its effect and uncertainty on both the Notified Body surveillance audit and the new CE Application over the last two years.

-In light of this puzzle, we believe it is critical for top officials and managers to have a strategic structure to use external consultants to resolve uncertainty in MDR 2017/745 & MEDDEV 2.7/1 Rev 4.
-As a result, we, as one of the best clinical evaluation consultants, like to propose a basic strategy: “handover the CER project to us, and we’ll take care of the rest.”
+As a result, we, as one of the best CER writers, like to propose a basic strategy: “handover the clinical evaluation project to us, and we’ll take care of the rest.”
 While reviewing the features mentioned below, you can quickly see why manufacturers consider us a “real sourcing partner in medical device regulation.”
-It’s also important to note that this is not a one-time project for us; it’s a long-term commitment!!!
+It’s also important to note that this is not a one-time project for us; it’s a long-term commitment.

 • Regardless of risk class or form, any unit will be taken on by our trained, effective, and experienced team in Bangalore, India, which will handle each project with utmost dedication and passion, under the supervision of team leaders and project heads.
 Day-to-day operations are carried out in the cloud, making it simple for clients worldwide to comprehend and direct missing data.